peacey/split-vpn/README.md

 4. Run wg-quick to start wireguard with your configuration and test if the connection worked.
 Replace wg0 with your interface name if different.

     ```sh
-    /mnt/data/wireguard/setup_wireguard.sh
     wg-quick up ./wg0.conf
     ```

-    * You can skip the first line if you already setup the wireguard kernel module previously as instructed at [wireguard-kmod](https://github.com/tusc/wireguard-kmod).
-Note for the UDR the setup script is under `/data`, so run `/data/wireguard/setup_wireguard.sh` instead.
+    * If you are on using the wireguard-kmod project, make sure you ran the wireguard setup script first (`/mnt/data/wireguard/setup_wireguard.sh` or `/data/wireguard/setup_wireguard.sh`) as instructed at [wireguard-kmod](https://github.com/tusc/wireguard-kmod).
     * Type `wg` to check your WireGuard connection and make sure you received a handshake.
 No handshake indicates something is wrong with your wireguard configuration.
 Double check your configuration's Private and Public key and other variables.
     * If you need to bring down the WireGuard tunnel, run `wg-quick down ./wg0.conf` in this folder (replace wg0.conf with your interface configuration if different).
     * Note that wg-quick up/down commands need to be run from this folder so the script can pick up the correct configuration file.